 The new year is right around the corner, which means it’s the perfect time to start some life-changing new habits.

-Below, we’ll cover everything you should know about how to do Dry January 2023 successfully, along with helpful tips and fun activities to try out in place of drinking.
+Below, we’ll cover everything you should know about how to do Dry January 2024 successfully, along with helpful tips and fun dry January activities to try out instead of drinking.

-Alcohol Change UK kicked off the movement known as Dry January in 2013.1 Four thousand people participated in the first year, and as many as fourmillion people took part in the movement in 2020.
+Alcohol Change UK kicked off the movement known as Dry January in 2013.
+Four thousand people participated in the first year, and as many as four million people took part in the movement in 2020.

-But what exactly is it, and what’s the point?
+But what does dry January mean, and what’s the point?

 In a nutshell, Dry January is a health campaign encouraging people to avoid alcohol for the entire month.
 The idea is that you’ll reap physical, mental, and financial benefits when you participate, and you’ll set your new year off to a fantastic start.